hmcts/ccd-next-hearing-date-updater/README.md

 [CCD-Docker](https://github.com/hmcts/ccd-docker).

 > :information_source: Note: Although there are two different ways the *Next Hearing Date Updater* can be run (see
-> [Running the application](#running-the-application)) when it is inside a container it is really only the 'via Elastic
+> [Running the application](#running-the-application)) when it is inside a container it is really only the 'via
-> Search' process that is available.
+> Elasticsearch' process that is available.
 >
 > The default configuration inside the [.env](.env) file will run an elasticsearch query against the
 > [Test Case Types](#test-case-types): `FT_NextHearingDate` & `FT_NextHearingDate_Clear`.
 If you wish to use a